 Wondering if your insurance covers you for COVID-19?
 Take a look at our guide.

 Travel insurance vs. medical insurance: what's the difference?

 Travel insurance is more flexible in the sense that you can get covered for just one trip whereas you sign onto medical insurance for a year, so depending on how often you plan to travel, that is something you need to consider.

 That being said, health insurance offers more extensive coverage for medical procedures and accidents.
 Indeed, travel insurance only covers emergencies and has much lower limits.
 For example, travel insurance would not cover you for a visit to the GP if you were to get sick.
-Furthermore, travel insurance does not cover pre-existing conditions and any care for which you had symptoms before travelling.
-This does not make travel insurance appealing in the context of COVID-19 or for any traveller that has a chronic condition.
+Furthermore, travel insurance does not cover pre-existing conditions and any care for which you had symptoms before traveling.
+This does not make travel insurance appealing in the context of COVID-19 or for any traveler that has a chronic condition.

 That being said, travel insurance covers other problems that can arise when traveling (loss of luggage, flight cancellations, theft, civil liability, etc.) that medical insurance does not and both health and travel plans cover emergency repatriation and evacuation.

 Considering that those travel bubbles are going to include countries geographically close to Hong Kong it is very likely that your current health insurance policy covers you in those countries.
 Even if you don’t have a worldwide plan, most health insurance plans cover you in countries within the same zone for up to 90 days.
 The best way to find out if you are covered is to take a closer look at your policy and, if you have doubts, get in touch with your broker or agent.